tmcallaghan/sysbench-mongodb/README.md

 ```

-Edit config.bash to match your environment.
-You will most likely want to change the server/port and credentials for your database.
+Edit config.bash to match your environment, you must change the URI for connecting to your server.

 ```bash
 ./run.simple.bash